 Early Professional Awards

-Early-career ornithologists may also be interested in the Wesley Lanyon Award, which recognizes the best review paper in an AOS journal authored by an early-career researcher.
+We encourage early-career ornithologists to also consider competing for the Wesley Lanyon Award, which recognizes and the best review paper on any topic in ornithology, published in either AOS journal, authored by an early-career researcher.

 Questions regarding Early Professional Awards?